awprice/R8000BandwidthScraper/README.md

 The router ip is pretty self explanatory.
 It is usually the default gateway in your network.

 The auth key is the username and password of your router's login information that has been base64 encoded.
-And example of this:
+An example of this:

-1. Username/password combo: admin:password
+1. Username/password combo: `admin:password`
-2. Base64 encoded: YWRtaW46cGFzc3dvcmQ=
+2. Base64 encoded: `YWRtaW46cGFzc3dvcmQ=`

 Note the use of the colon between the username and password.
 The key can also be found by logging into the admin interface and inspecting the traffic between you and the router.